thunderbird89/esf/stories/story-knock-knock.md

 The battleship's warp drive, fully charged and ready to engage, suddenly detected catastrophic instability in the surrounding space-time.
 Safety protocols engaged automatically, dumping power, shutting down the drive before it could tear the ship apart.

 Across the Ryzak fleet, the same thing happened.
 Every ship, from the carrier *Storm Bringer* to the smallest destroyer, experienced simultaneous warp drive failure.
-Not damage—the drives were fine.
+Not damage - the drives were fine.
 But the space around them had become impossible to navigate at faster-than-light speeds.

 They were trapped.